DualSpark/cloudformation-environmentbase/README.md

 You should now look at the generated `config.json` file and fill out at least the following fields:

-`template : ec2_key_default` - SSH key used to log into your EC2 instances
+`template : ec2_key_default` - This must be the name of a valid SSH key in your AWS account
 `template : s3_bucket` - S3 bucket used to upload the generated cloudformation templates
+`logging : s3_bucket` - S3 bucket used for cloudtrail and ELB logging

+You must ensure that the above two buckets exist and that you have access to write to them (they can be the same bucket).
+Also, the logging s3_bucket must have the correct access policy -- it needs to allow the AWS ELB and Cloudtrail accounts access to upload their logging data.
+See a sample access policy [here](src/environmentbase/data/logging_bucket_policy.json), just replace all instances of `%%S3_BUCKET%%` with your logging bucket name and attach the policy to your S3 bucket.

 You may also edit the other fields to customize the environment to your liking.
 After you have configured your environment, run: